Estimating non-linear functionals of trawl processes: Approximations of the Asymptotic Variance

-In this subsection we show that the approximation \eqref{eq:eq:AVARapprox} is valid.
-We will constantly use the estimates and identities presented in Lemma \ref{moment_estimates_ahat-1} as well as the basic fact that the variance of a sum of martingale differences is the sum of each individual variance.
-Thus, the reader must be aware that we will often omit referring to these results unless the context is not clear enough.
-Recall that $m_{n}=n$ or $m_{n}=N_{n}$, depending whether $c_{l}^{n}(t)=\mathbf{1}_{[t/\Delta_{n}]\leq l\leq n-1}$ or $c_{l}^{n}(t)=\mathbf{1}_{[t/\Delta_{n}]\leq l\leq N_{n}-1}$.
+In this subsection we justify the approximation \eqref{eq:eq:AVARapprox}.
+Throughout the analysis we repeatedly use the moment estimates and identities from Lemma \ref{moment_estimates_ahat-1}, as well as the fact that the variance of a sum of martingale differences equals the sum of the individual variances.
+To avoid unnecessary repetition, these arguments will not be explicitly referenced each time they are applied.
+Recall that $m_n=n$ or $m_n=N_n$, depending on whether $c_l^n(t)=\mathbf{1}_{[t/\Delta_n]\le l\le n-1}$ or $c_l^n(t)=\mathbf{1}_{[t/\Delta_n]\le l\le N_n-1}$.

 \begin{lemma} Let $\zeta_{j}^{n}=\sum_{\ell=1}^{4}\zeta_{j}^{n,(\ell)}$ with $\zeta_{j}^{n,(\ell)}$ as in \eqref{eq:zi_def}.
 Under the assumptions of Theorems \ref{CLT_Phin} and \ref{CLT_Lambdan_hatLambdan}, it holds that